-The LG V50 ThinQ 5G is a good smartphone with solid camera performance, clear bright display and fast internet on a 5G network.
+The LG V50 ThinQ 5G is a good smartphone with solid camera performance, clear bright display and fast internet on a 5G network and now is more affordable.
 Its twin display accessory included in the package also has a certain wow factor.
 However, it isn't an Apple iPhone or Samsung product and recent history has shown that because of that, Australian consumers probably won't give it look, which is a shame.

 Read below about shopping links on the CHOICE website.

 The LG V5 is one of the few smartphones currently available that give you faster performance on a 5G network.
 The others include the Oppo Reno 5G, a variant of the Samsung Note 10+ and S10, and similar models from Huawei and Xiaomi, although these are difficult to find in Australia.

 What is 5G?

 5G is the next generation mobile network.
 It promises a faster mobile internet experience on your smartphone – and at home, if you choose to use it as your main internet option.
 It also promises internet download and upload speeds many times faster than that possible with 4G.
 However, these improvements are only possible when you have a 5G device and are within the reception area of a 5G tower.

 So, should get rid of your brand new smartphone and get the first 5G smartphone you can lay your hands on?
 In a word – no!
 (Or at least, not yet!)

 The gaming features are interesting, although you could buy a hand-held console for a quarter of the price.